TrasheRacer/TrasheRacer.github.io/docs/_posts/2021-06-06-on-honesty.markdown

 each one a spark of joy making my life truly worth living.

 All the same, I've been re-appraising this idea from a more pragmatic standpoint.
-Within interpersonal relationships, trust might certainly be **gold** but perhaps honesty is much more like **currency** - certainly valuable, but only in an extrinsic sense, based on it's utility as a medium of exchange.
-Let me try to explain.
+Within interpersonal relationships, trust might as well be **gold** but perhaps honesty is much more like **currency** - certainly valuable, but only in an extrinsic sense, based on it's utility as a medium of exchange - it's ability to get you **what you want**.

+Let me see if I can explain...

 ![diagram-of-needs]({{ site.url }}/assets/img/pyramid-of-needs.png)